Chuckle Brothers: Early life

 The brothers were born in Rotherham to Amy and James Patton Elliott, in 1944 and 1947.
 Their father was a Gang Show performer whose stage name was Gene Patton; he worked with the 18-year-old Peter Sellers in 1943 in The No. 10 Gang and gave performances in London, Orkney and the Hebrides, Iceland, the Far East, India, and Burma.
 Their two older brothers, Jimmy and Brian, were known professionally as the Patton Brothers until Jimmy's death in 2019.
 The Patton Brothers appeared in ChuckleVision, Jimmy as the nameless character known colloquially as "No Slacking", and Brian as another unnamed character known as "Getoutofit".

-The Chuckle Brothers gained wider attention as a support act for singer Dorothy Squires.
+The Chuckle Brothers gained wider attention as a support act for the Welsh singer Dorothy Squires.

 Career

 Television

-The Chuckle Brothers, performing as The Harman Brothers, won the television talent show Opportunity Knocks in 1967, followed by success on New Faces in 1974.
+After working as Butlins Redcoats in 1966, the Chuckle Brothers - performing as The Harman Brothers - won the television talent show Opportunity Knocks in 1967, followed by success on New Faces in 1974.
 The brothers began their television careers as a double act, making their debut in April 1979 on the BBC comedy series Lennie and Jerry, hosted by Lennie Bennett and Jerry Stevens.
 They made two appearances on the game show 3-2-1, hosted by Ted Rogers, in January 1980 and April 1982, and appeared on the long-running BBC programme, The Good Old Days, in June 1980.
 In August 1983, the Brothers appeared on The Freddie Starr Showcase alongside the comedian Freddie Starr.

 Their primary work was mainly focused on children's television, beginning initially on Christmas Day in 1980 with their taking part in a televised children's show, A Merry Morning, in which the brothers entertained around 250 children from the Leeds area in Yeadon Town Hall.

-In 1985, the brothers launched a pre-school programme on the BBC entitled Chuckle Hounds, in which they performed routines with no dialogue, while dressed up in giant dog costumes.
+In 1985, the brothers launched a pre-school programme on the BBC entitled The ChuckleHounds, in which they performed routines with no dialogue, while dressed up in giant dog costumes.
 Their success in children's television came in 1987, with the launch of their iconic children's show, ChuckleVision, in which their real-life siblings Jimmy and Brian Patton made occasional appearances.
 The show proved a ratings hit with children, running for 21 series over a period of 22 years, and giving them a Special Award for Lifetime Achievement at the British Academy Children's Awards in 2008.
 The final series of the programme was aired in December 2009.